 Are you looking to rent a flat or house in Palmers Green, Southgate or Winchmore Hill?
-Then you have come to the right place, just follow these easy steps and we will be in contact with you shortly.
+Then you have come to the right place, here's some easy steps to follow to ensure you find your perfect home.

 Step 1) Register with Anthony Webb

-You can do this by entering your details HERE on our website, register over the phone or alternatively feel free to pop into our office we would be delighted to register you in person and discuss your requirements over coffee.
+You can do this by entering your details>HERE on our website, register over the phone 020 8882 7888 or alternatively feel free to pop into our office we would be delighted to register you in person and discuss your requirements.

 Step 2) Think carefully about your budget